 The job of resurfacing tone holes is one that is treated with great respect, as this job involves removing a small amount of metal from your saxophone.
 Every tone hole that is worked on is perfectly flat, free of deformities, and perfectly level.
 Great care is taken in leveling and deburring each tone hole, removing material only as needed.
 Your old pads are removed, and with a steady hand and keen eye, the pad cups are meticulously leveled.

 Cleaning and Polishing

 Now that your horn has been mechanically restored and is looking great, it’s time to start applying new materials.
-At the Sax ProShop we only use the highest quality, high-tech materials which ensure quick, quiet, and precise results.
+At the Sax ProShop, we only use the highest quality, synthetic materials which ensure quick, quiet, and precise results.
 These materials when combined with superior Key Fitting and Padding, result in a saxophone that is stable and consistent.

 Lights out.
 Leaklight on.
 It’s time for your new pads to be leveled.
 In the Sax ProShop padding has been taken to entirely new…well, level!
 To achieve true padding greatness, we have created an entirely dark room where even the smallest leaks in the most obscure locations can be detected and removed at any hour of the day.